Sigrec/Tsundoku/README.md

 ## Feature/Fixes ToDo List
 #### V1.5.0
 - [ ] File for Additional Series not on AniList (Example Radiant)
-- [ ] Price Analysis Page (Below are the Websites and Whether they can be added or not) &check; RightStufanime
+- [ ] Price Analysis Page (Below are the Websites I thought of and whether they can be added to the Analysis or not) &check; RightStufanime

   &check; RobertsAnimeCornerStore

   &check; Kinokuniya US

   ?
 BarnesAndNoble

   ?
 BooksAMillion

   ?
 Amazon Japan

   ?
 Amazon US

   ?
 CD Japan
 - [ ] Hotkeys
   - [ ] Fullscreen (F11)